weaviate/weaviate-io/developers/weaviate/current/getting-started/schema.md

 You've made it to the schema getting started guide!
 The schema is the place where you will not only set data types, cross-references, and more, but you'll be tweaking index settings (ANN, reverse index,  BM25).

 This will also be a guide to getting your hands dirty!
+This guide is a bit longer, tho 😉

 ## Set up your Weaviate instance